Carocim/carocim.github.io/_posts/2025-11-30-no-bake-baked-mac.md

 3. Season with salt and pepper.
 Add liquid seasoning/soy sauce then stir.

 ## <span style="color: white;">Serving</span>
-Transfer pasta into a large bowl or pan.
+- Transfer pasta into a large bowl or pan.

-Pour and spread the white sauce over the top (or mix it in).
+- Pour and spread the white sauce over the top (or mix it in).

-Top with dried parsley for color and presentation.
+- Top with dried parsley for color and presentation.

-Notes:
+## <span style="color: white;">Notes</span>
 - Liquid seasoning/soy sauce is totally optional if you just want a thick, cheesy, creamy consistency.
 I prefer a bit of umami and it balances out the cheesiness of the white sauce.